-(a) The Company Social Investments Holdings, Inc. (SIH) is a Florida chartered corporation which conducts business from its headquarters in Miami, Florida.
-Our fiscal year end is March 31.
+(a) The Company

+Social Investments Holdings, Inc. ("SIH" or "we") is a Florida chartered corporation which conducts business from its headquarters in Miami, Florida.
 We intend to enter into various joint ventures principally with minority owned businesses.
-We were incorporated on January 27, 2017.
+We were incorporated on January 31, 2017, and have elected March 31 as our fiscal year end.